PCJohn/HandTrack-AutoEnc/README.md

 **Training a new model**

 As this was mainly a quick exercise in training autoencoders and seeing its effectiveness for tracking without preprocessing.
-The pretrained models
-To train a new model, run:
+The pretrained models may not be the most general, To train a new model, run:

     python auto.py

-This will load the dataset, train the model and
+This will load the dataset, train the model and save it in `auto.h5`.

 **Notes on training** <Write this bit>